The original Shure SM7 was one of the best professional mics to hit the market.

 Nevertheless, its flat response goes up to 12KHz, which is more than enough for vocal recordings.

 Another aspect that must be highlighted is that the transient response isn’t anywhere comparable to that of condensers.
-This means it cannot capture as much detailed sound as a condenser mic, which is a bit of a damper, but not a deal breaker.
+This means it cannot capture as much detailed sound as a condenser microphone, which is a bit of a damper, but not a deal breaker.

 Some even consider this as an advantage since the mic doesn’t pick up on every ambient noise.
 Perhaps this is one of the reasons why it’s so very popular, and far more comfortable to use than condenser mics.

-In our previous discussion, you read brief mentions of the SM7B recording patterns and frequency responses.
+In our previous discussion, you read brief mentions of the Shure SM7B recording patterns and frequency responses.
 In this and the next section, we’re going to take a detailed look at the same and understand the technicalities behind its impeccable performance.

 As you might have already picked up, this mic is a dynamic one, which uses a cardioid polar pattern.
 This means it’s highly robust at picking up sounds and is not as sensitive to loud sounds as condenser mics.